photo: Hilary Harris - band left to right: Carla Torgerson, Michael Wells, Glenn Slater, Terri Moeller Pearson, Paul Austin and Chris Eckman

 “That the majority of the world has not noticed is their loss.”

-Rolling Stone, DE (4 **** for Devil's Road & Nighttown reissues)
+Rolling Stone, Germany (4 **** for Devil's Road & Nighttown reissues)

 "Devil's Road/Nighttown... plush melancholia styled along Cohen/Bad Seeds/Walker Brothers... the American Triffids."